 - Bladex Holdings Inc. ("Bladex Holdings") is a wholly owned subsidiary, incorporated under the laws of the State of Delaware, United States, on May 30, 2000.
 Bladex Holdings maintains ownership in Bladex Representação Ltda. - Bladex Representação Ltda., incorporated under the laws of Brazil on January 7, 2000, acts as the Bank's representative office in Brazil.
 Bladex Head Office owns 99.999% of Bladex Representação Ltda. and Bladex Holdings owns the remaining 0.001%. - Bladex Development Corp. ("Bladex Development") was incorporated under the laws of the Republic of Panama on June 5, 2014.
-Bladex Head Office owns 100% of Bladex Development. - BLX Soluciones, S.A. de C.V., SOFOM, E.N.R. ("BLX Solutions") was incorporated under the laws of Mexico on June 13, 2014.
+Bladex Head Office owns 100% of Bladex Development. - BLX Soluciones, S.A. de C.V., SOFOM, E.N.R. ("BLX Solutions") was incorporated under the laws of Mexico on June 13, 2014 and suspended its operations on July 28, 2021.
 Bladex Head Office owns 99.9% of BLX Solutions and Bladex Development owns the remaining 0.1%.
-BLX Solutions specializes in offering financial leasing and other financial products, such as loans and factoring.
+BLX Solutions specialized in offering financial leasing and other financial products, such as loans and factoring.